stain/s11.no/content/2023/comp66090/web-dying/_index.md

 However, the use of mobile applications and social media can mean that information disappears from the global information system, and by consequence of archivers inability to access these, disappears from human cultural history.

 For instance, consider CS2051, a module taught at Department of Computer Science in 2005\.
-The CS2051 teaching material, including alls lides have been archived by the [Wayback machine](https://web.archive.org/web/20070625233132/http://www.cs.man.ac.uk/~rizos/CS2051/), and even remain available at the [original URL](http://www.cs.man.ac.uk/~rizos/CS2051/).
+The CS2051 teaching material, including all slides, have been archived by the [Wayback machine](https://web.archive.org/web/20070625233132/http://www.cs.man.ac.uk/~rizos/CS2051/), and even remain available at the [original URL](http://www.cs.man.ac.uk/~rizos/CS2051/).

 ![CS2051 content listing, captured in 2027](cs2051.png)

 For comparison, the 2025 syllabus for the equivalent [COMP15212](https://www.slate.courses/units/edit/COMP15212) is shown as a single login page, and only enrolled students can access the content through deep navigation in the teaching platform Blackboard (which is due to be decommissioned in 2026).